 This form of exfoliation works by physically removing dead cells from the surface of the skin.

 Although they sound harsh, many people consider chemical exfoliators to be gentle alternatives to mechanical exfoliators.
+People often refer to these as chemical peels.

 Chemical exfoliators include alpha-hydroxy acids (AHAs) and beta-hydroxy acids (BHAs).

-AHAs dissolve dead cells on the surface of the skin while BHAs penetrate the deeper layers of the skin to remove dead cells from pores.
+AHAs dissolve dead cells on the surface of the skin, while BHAs penetrate the deeper layers of the skin to remove dead cells from pores.
 Both AHAs and BHAs increase cellular turnover, which helps keep the skin soft and supple.

 How to use exfoliators